subhaliAR21/Blockchain-powered-/README.md

 # BlockVerify – Blockchain-powered Certificate Verification System

 ## Overview
 BlockVerify is a decentralized application that leverages blockchain technology to provide a secure and tamper-proof certificate verification system.
 The project uses Ethereum smart contracts for certificate management, Streamlit for the frontend user interface, and Firebase for user authentication and data storage.
+It integrates IPFS for decentralized storage of certificate PDFs, ensuring immutability and trust.

 ## Features
 - Institute users can generate and upload certificates to IPFS and record them on the blockchain.
-- Verifiers can validate certificates by uploading PDFs or entering certificate IDs.
+- Verifiers can validate certificates by uploading PDFs, entering certificate IDs, or scanning QR codes.
 - Secure login and registration system with Firebase authentication.
 - Blockchain ensures immutability and trust in certificate verification.
-- User-friendly Streamlit web interface.
+- User-friendly Streamlit web interface with role-based access.
+- QR code generation and decoding for easy certificate verification.

 ## Repository Structure
 ```